kumo-js/kumo/README.md

 - Used to create / deploy lambda functions and API Gateway
 - Whilst not exactly centred around AWS Lambda, only supports API Gateway integrations to Lambda
-- cannot create other related AWS resources (eg. S3 Buckets, DynamoDB tables etc)
+- Does not concern itself with management of other dependent AWS resources (eg. S3 Buckets, DynamoDB tables etc)
-- 100% Cloudformation (no direct SDK calls)
+- 100% CloudFormation
-- 100% isolation between environments (does not believe in using Lambda versions and API Gateway stages)
+- 100% isolation between environments (does not use Lambda versions and API Gateway stages)